Michael Flanders: Early years

-Flanders was born in Hampstead, London, the third child and only son of Percy Henry Flanders and his wife, Rosa Laura ("Laurie"), daughter of Charles O'Beirne, of Hastings.
+Flanders was born in Hampstead, London, the third child and only son to Percy Henry Flanders and his wife, Rosa Laura ("Laurie"), daughter of Charles O'Beirne, of Hastings.
 His father had a variety of occupations, including actor and cinema manager.
 His mother was a professional violinist.

 From 1936 to 1940 Flanders was a pupil at Westminster School, where his contemporaries included Peter Ustinov, Peter Brook, Tony Benn and Donald Swann.
 In his last term in 1940, he and Swann collaborated on a school revue called Go To It!
 From Westminster, Flanders went up to Christ Church, Oxford, to read History.
 There he acted and directed for the Oxford University Dramatic Society and the Experimental Theatre Club.
 His roles included Brabantio in Othello, Pirandello's Henry IV and Shawcross in Auden and Isherwood's The Ascent of F6.
 He also wrote drama criticisms for the Oxford magazine Cherwell.
 In October 1941 he made his professional acting debut at the Oxford Playhouse as Valentine in Shaw's You Never Can Tell.
 His biographer and Oxford contemporary Michael Meyer writes of Flanders in this period:

 In 1942 Flanders applied to join the Royal Navy Volunteer Reserve, serving at first as an able seaman, and later commissioned as a sub-lieutenant.
 He survived unharmed a torpedo attack in 1942 on his ship, HMS Marne, but the following year he contracted poliomyelitis at sea and spent the next three years in hospitals.
 In 1946 he was discharged, but remained a wheelchair user for the rest of his life.
 He was deeply upset when the university authorities refused, because of his disabilities, to allow him back to resume his studies.